sarsky/Mozzie/docs/source/RXSetup.rst

   1. Place the model at least 60cm (two feet) above non-metal contaminated ground (e.g. on a wooden bench).
   2. The receiver antennas should be separated in the model and should not touch the ground.
   3. The module antenna should be in a vertical position.
-  4. Turn on the transmitter and the receiver, press the F/5 button on the XJT module for 4 seconds to enter range check mode (or use menu ion Taranis), the RED LED will be off, GREEN LED will flash rapidly.
+  4. Turn on the transmitter and the receiver, press the F/5 button on the XJT module for 4 seconds to enter range check mode (or use menu on the Taranis), the RED LED will be off, GREEN LED will flash rapidly.
 The effective distance will be decreased to 1130 (at least 30m).
   5. Walk away from the model while simultaneously operating the controls on the transmitter to confirm all controls operate normally.
   6. Press the F/S button on the XJT module for 1-2 seconds to exit range check mode (or disable on Taranis).
 A steady RED LED indicates normal operation.